SalomePlatform/adao/doc/en/ref_output_variables.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 .. index:: single: Template
-.. index:: single: AnalysisPrinter
+.. index:: single: AnalysisPrinter (UserPostAnalysis)
-.. index:: single: AnalysisSaver
+.. index:: single: AnalysisSaver (UserPostAnalysis)
-.. index:: single: AnalysisPrinterAndSaver
+.. index:: single: AnalysisPrinterAndSaver (UserPostAnalysis)

 These examples present Python commands or scripts which allow to obtain or to treat the output of an algorithm run.
 To help the user, they are directly